 Amateur wildlife photographers in B.C. have once again made tough work for judges as the BC SPCA’s 11th annual Wildlife-In-Focus photography contest winners are announced.
 In addition, there were a number of incredible honourable mentions that celebrate the beauty in B.C.’s wild and urban environments.
 The People’s Choice Award was also determined as a result of public votes.

 Participants competed in two categories: Backyard Habitats, in order to highlight our special relationship with wild animals in our backyards and Wild Settings, a category with images featuring animals in their natural habitats.

 “With more than 580 photos submitted, it was a challenge for the contest judges to highlight only a few of the many amazing photos celebrating B.C.’s diverse wildlife,” says BC SPCA chief scientific officer Dr. Sara Dubois.
 “We want to thank all the participants for sharing their amazing photos and helping to raise over $16,800 for wild animals in need.”

 The winners are:

 People’s Choice Award

-Check out the winners and other entrants online at at our Wildlife-In-Focus contest website, to view the incredible photos captured by amateur photographers across British Columbia.
+Check out the winners online at spca.bc.ca/wildlife-in-focus to view the incredible photos captured by amateur photographers across British Columbia.